Dashcon2Romania/dashcon2romania.github.io/_posts/2026-02-24-what-is-dashcon2-romania.md

 We've been so inspired by their achievements, _and wanted so badly to have an excuse to buy a big ball pit_, that we've asked them if we can try our hand at a small little off-shoot version of the event here in Romania!

-...**They actually replied!** And even graciously gave us their blessing to have a go at it!
+...**They actually replied!** So we've licensed the "DashCon 2" name from them and they graciously gave us their blessing to have a go at it!

 #### We're beyond ourselves with excitement to announce it for you all: **_DashCon 2: Romania!_**